My name is Scott Galloway, I teach NYU, and I appreciate your time. I have 44 slides 720 seconds. Let’s light this candle.

 (Laughter)

-When Speaker had her first child, get this, two thirds of households didn’t have color televisions, and had just declared martial law.
-But she’s supposed to the challenges of a 17-year-old girl who’s 5′ 9″, 95 pounds, getting on dieting and extreme dieting from Facebook?
-She’s supposed to understand the challenges that 27-year-old single mother faces?
-By the way, young and dreamy.
+When Speaker Pelosi had first child, get this, two thirds of households didn’t color televisions, and Castro had just declared martial law.
+But she’s supposed to understand the challenges of 17-year-old girl who’s 5′ 9″, 95 pounds, getting tips dieting and extreme dieting from Facebook?
+She’s supposed to understand challenges that a 27-year-old single mother faces?
+By the way, and dreamy.

 (Laughter)